Ascent of Mount Saint Helens on 2014-07-02

 The trail starts in lovely woodland, then alternates between blocky boulders and loose sandy ascents, all typically volcanic.
 Lower down it's marked with timber poles: would otherwise be tricky to follow at times.

-The trail passes an EarthScope plate boundary observation station with a permanent differential GPS installation, one of 875 installed in the western USA to monitor tectonic plate movements to an accuracy of a few mm.
+The trail passes an EarthScope plate boundary observation station with a permanent differential GPS installation.
+According to the info board it's one of 875 installed in the western USA to monitor tectonic plate movements to an accuracy of a few mm.

-A final loose slope leads quite abruptly the rim of the big impressive crater, with Hood, Adams and suddenly our first and only view this trip of Rainier.
-Reaching summit involved a L turn, a rough descent and a steep snow ascent.
+A final loose slope leads quite abruptly to the rim of the big impressive crater, with Hood, Adams and suddenly our first and only view this trip of Mt Rainier.
+Reaching the summit involves a L turn, a rough descent and a steep snow ascent.
 We were expecting a good boot trail but are surprised to find we have to kick our own steps with our trail shoes (we have ice axes).
-We get the impression few if any of the permitted hikers today have been to the summit.
+We get the impression few if any of the permitted hikers today have been to the summit - disappointing considering how hard it is to get a permit.
 The snow summit is at N46.19150 W122.19562, 2543m - touchable but too close to the cornice to safely stand on.

 It's been a spectacular day, and including Hood we've covered 10,000ft and 15 miles.
-We head next for tomorrow's ultra South Sister, bagging Mount Bachelor en route.
+We head next for tomorrow's ultra South Sister, making a morning ascent of Mount Bachelor en route.

 |Summary Total Data|